- Mon - Fri

 - Musicians, singers, dancers, DJ’s comedians, clowns and other similar entertainment

-For musicians, singers, dancers, etc. contracts are required for performers in this category.
-For more information, contact the Procurement Office.
+For speakers, musicians, singers, dancers, etc. contracts are required for performers in this category.
+For more information, contact Procurement.